-Nevertheless, several limitations must be acknowledged.
-In our models, we assume a fixed luminosity throughout the envelope.
-This simplification allows us to avoid the gravothermal energy term, $\epsilon_{\rm grav}$, which depends on time derivatives and thus reflects the evolutionary history.
-However, as shown in Section~\ref{sec:realistic}, the input luminosity significantly influences the structure of the envelope.
-Because our steady-state models do not incorporate time evolution, they cannot determine which luminosity values correspond to actual stellar conditions.
-In fact, luminosity evolves substantially during the post-main-sequence stage.
-As shown in Paper I, the local luminosity at the base of the envelope correlates strongly with the radius at that point.
-Consequently, $R_{\rm in}$ and $L$ are coupled.
-In stellar evolution, a star does not follow a single $R_{\rm in}$–$R_*$ curve at fixed luminosity, as shown in Figures~\ref{fig:25Msun_MLT} and \ref{fig:5Msun_MLT}, but instead may traverse multiple such curves corresponding to various luminosities.
-Therefore, the relationship between $R_{\rm in}$ and $R_*$ derived from our constant luminosity models should be interpreted as general characteristics of the stellar structure, not as an evolutionary track.
-Furthermore, the full stellar structure requires solving both the core and the envelope self-consistently.
-Since our calculations omit the core, they do not include the structural constraints imposed by the core properties.
-To partially compensate for this, we use MESA stellar evolution models to guide the choice of inner boundary conditions and assess the validity of our envelope solutions.
-In summary, our approach has two main limitations.
-First, by adopting steady-state models to explore a wide range of structural configurations, we lose information about which configurations are realized in actual stellar evolution.
-Second, by isolating the envelope and excluding the core, we also lose the information about the physical constraints that arise from the core.
+We also acknowledge several important caveats of our method.
+First, we assume a constant luminosity throughout the envelope, which allows us to avoid the gravothermal energy term, $\epsilon_{\rm grav}$, and thereby removes explicit time dependence from the problem.
+As shown in Section~\ref{sec:realistic}, the envelope structure is sensitive to the adopted luminosity, yet our steady-state models cannot determine which luminosities are realized during stellar evolution.
+In reality, luminosity evolves significantly during the post-main-sequence phase.
+As demonstrated in Paper~I, the luminosity at the base of the envelope correlates strongly with the local radius, $R_{\rm in}$.
+Consequently, a star does not evolve along a single $R_{\rm in}$–$R_*$ curve at fixed luminosity (Figs.~\ref{fig:25Msun_MLT} and \ref{fig:5Msun_MLT}), but instead traverses multiple such curves as its luminosity changes.
+The relations derived from our constant-luminosity models should therefore be interpreted as generic structural trends rather than as evolutionary paths.
+In this sense, the steady-state approach sacrifices information about which configurations are realized during actual stellar evolution.

+Second, because our calculations isolate the envelope and omit the core, they do not capture structural constraints imposed by the core properties.
+To partially mitigate this limitation, we use MESA stellar evolution models to guide the choice of inner boundary conditions and to assess the physical relevance of the resulting envelope solutions.
+Nevertheless, by decoupling the envelope from the core, we inevitably lose information about the physical constraints imposed by the core structure.

-Despite these limitations, our method provides a powerful tool for understanding the fundamental physics of stellar envelopes.
-Beyond the application to RGs and RSGs presented in this paper, this approach can be extended to the study of other evolutionary phases, including advanced stages following core carbon burning.
+Despite these limitations, our steady-state framework provides a powerful tool for probing the fundamental physics of stellar envelopes.
+By solving the envelope structure independently of stellar evolutionary constraints, this approach yields a clear physical insight into the origin of RG/RSG solutions.
+Beyond the applications presented here, the method may be extended to other evolutionary phases, including advanced stages following core carbon burning.